-- View the remote administration demonstration videos located in the Videos and Quick Reference Guides section of the Initial ELPAC Online Test Administration Manual on the ELPAC website and in Moodle. - It is recommended that the cursor be enlarged prior to a remote test administration for the student to see where the test examiner is pointing.
+- View the remote administration demonstration videos located in the Videos and Quick Reference Guides section of the ELPAC Online Test Administration Manual and in Moodle. - It is recommended that the cursor be enlarged prior to a remote test administration for the student to see where the test examiner is pointing.